 Still, we understand it’s essential to have an estimated figure to work with as you plan your construction or remodeling project.
 To that end, we’ve provided some price samples and estimates for you to work with as you attempt to work up a budget and plan for different expenses.
 Keep in mind, however, these are only estimates, and you should always check with your manufacturer about exact pricing.

-- Powder-coated steel: For powder-coated steel, you will want to estimate a minimum price of $275 per stall.
+- Powder-coated steel: For powder-coated steel, you will want to estimate a minimum price of $275 per part.

-- Plastic laminate: A single plastic laminate stall starts at an estimated minimum price of $375.
+- Plastic laminate: A single plastic laminate stall starts at an estimated minimum price of $375 part.

-- Solid plastic: The heavy-duty option, solid plastic stalls start at an estimated $450 per stall.
+- Solid plastic: The heavy-duty option, solid plastic stalls start at an estimated $450 per part.

-- Phenolic core: If you choose the phenolic core partitions, estimate a minimum of $700 for every stall.
+- Phenolic core: If you choose the phenolic core partitions, estimate a minimum of $700 per part.

 - Stainless steel: These prices are fairly comparable to those of the phenolic core partitions.
-For stainless steel, start with a minimum estimate of $700 per stall.
+For stainless steel, start with a minimum estimate of $700 per part.

 For all these price estimates, these figures represent the price of a small stall within an average order size.
 A plastic laminate partition, for example, can easily cost more than $375, depending on your layout, how many additional features, colors and amenities you’re interested in, as well as the vendor you choose.
 As you begin to build a budget, you will easily find price quotes that far exceed these, but you’re less likely to find ones lower than these.